Shopping while black: Derivation

-"Shopping while black" is related to Driving while black; both phrases refer to racial profiling and mistreatment that may occur due to the subject being black.
-The concept stems from a history of institutional racism in the United States, United Kingdom and other countries, as well as references to racial profiling.
+"Shopping while black" is related to driving while black; both phrases refer to racial profiling and mistreatment that may occur due to the subject being black.
+The concept stems from a history of institutional racism in the United States, United Kingdom and other countries, and relates to racial profiling.

 Incidents

 In 1995, a young black man shopping at an Eddie Bauer store in suburban Washington, D.C., was accused of having stolen the shirt he was wearing, and was told he would need to leave it behind before leaving the store.
 He filed a federal civil rights lawsuit alleging "consumer racism", and was awarded $1 million in damages.
 In 2000, a black man named Billy J. Mitchell was awarded $450,000 in compensatory and punitive damages from Dillard's, after being arrested despite having done nothing wrong.
 Also in 2000, a black woman unsuccessfully sued Citibank after she was detained for no good reason while making large purchases with her Citibank Visa card.

 In 2002, researchers who conducted in-depth interviews with 75 black people living in black neighborhoods in New York City and Philadelphia found that 35% reported receiving consistently negative treatment when shopping in white neighborhoods, compared with 9% who said they received consistently negative treatment in their own neighborhood.

 In his 2003 paper "Racial Profiling by Store Clerks and Security Personnel in Retail Establishments: An Exploration of 'Shopping While Black'", criminologist Shaun L. Gabbidon wrote that the majority of false arrest complaints filed in a retail setting in the United States are filed by African-Americans.

 A 2006 analysis of federal court decisions involving marketplace discrimination in the state of Illinois found that both real and perceived racial discrimination existed in the Illinois marketplace.

 In 2014, Macy's agreed to pay a $650,000 settlement over claims it had racially profiled customers.
 In 2014, Barneys had agreed to a $250,000 settlement over a similar claim.